avinash4666/Project-CP/README.md

 # Project-CP
  This is trial Repo for learning
- Hello I am student of NIT Patna
+ Hello I am student of